NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Close Quarters.md

-You've trained to fight with allies in tunnel warrens, dense undergrowth, or similarly cramped terrain.
-If you are Small or smaller, you can end your movement in the same square as a Small or smaller ally.
+If you're Small or smaller, you can end your movement in the same square as a Small or smaller ally.
 No more than two creatures can share the same space when using this ability or a similar one.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*